elliottcooper18/TCP-Joke-Server/README.md

   Different parts of the joke are stored in 2D arrays, which can be indexed using an increment every time the loop passes.

-  Server writes to the client, and the client responds with the correct response.
-Server will continue to send the same thing if a response is not recognised/sensible, for example -
+  The server takes the different parts of the jokes, and writes it to the client, and waits for a response before sending the next part.

+  Each time a joke has been completed, the server will ask the client if they want another one, if the client responds with 'yes' another will be sent, otherwise progam is ended.

+  The server will only respond upon an accepted response -

   <img width="542" alt="Screenshot 2023-01-28 at 16 35 36" src="https://user-images.githubusercontent.com/68609221/215279257-2aae1b2f-26fe-488f-8531-
                                                                3018c5d215ea.png">